Barrio Azteca: Background

 The Barrio Azteca gang was formed in the jails of El Paso in 1986 and gained an image of being a tough and loyal gang willing to commit murder of civilians in order to keep fear in the minds of its members and ensure their loyalty/obedience.

 Some believe that the growth of Barrio Azteca in Mexico is due to the area's distinctive cross-border nature.
 The area of El Paso and Ciudad Juárez is in many ways one community, with families, friends, businesses – and even gangs – joined in the same urban sprawl.
 Some undocumented Mexicans arrested in the United States are imprisoned in Texan prisons and consequently join Barrio Azteca.
-When they are absolved from their sentences, they are sent back across the border into Mexico, where they quickly join the gang's ranks and carry out a number of crimes.
+When they are absolved from their sentences, they are sent to their country of origin, where they quickly join the gang's ranks and carry out a number of crimes.
 The Barrio Azteca has long sold drugs moved by the Juárez Cartel.
 As Barrio Azteca grew in power, it began to work directly with the Juarez Cartel and their alliance grew stronger.
 The gang began to directly buy large sums of cocaine from the cartel at cheaper rates, and in return the gang would buy weapons in so called straw purchases from Texan gun shops and then smuggle them across the border.
 Furthermore, if the cartel needed to intimidate or carry out an assassination in the United States, they would simply call on the Barrio Azteca.
 When the Sinaloa Cartel made its first incursion into Ciudad Juárez in 2008, Barrio Azteca was called to defend the plaza.
 They are alleged by the Mexican authorities to have committed numerous brutal assassinations in the city, although the exact numbers are unknown.
 In addition, Barrio Azteca controls most of the drug sales for the Juárez Cartel in Ciudad Juárez's streets and prisons, although other gangs and independent operators abound.

 Barrio Azteca is also reported to have kidnapped people in El Paso and drive them south into Ciudad Juárez to kill them.
 A murder in Texas drives a huge investigation which often leads to an arrest.
 But in Ciudad Juárez, it is one of the more than ten corpses found dead on a daily basis.
 The gang also tortures and murders its victims in front of a large and cheering gang audience.
 According to the testimony of an alleged Barrio Azteca member, gang members torture and kill their victims by digging up holes in the ground, throwing a bunch of mesquite, and then pouring in some gasoline.
 The gang members then beat up their victims and throw them in the hole.
 Then they light the whole thing on fire.